ably/asset-tracking-backend-demo/README.md

 - `customerUsername`: The username of the Customer who created this Delivery requirement.
 - `from`: [Location](#location-type) of the Merchant.
 - `to`: [Location](#location-type) of the Customer.
+- `jwt`: The JSON Web Token (JWT) to be used to publish Location updates for this Delivery.

 Example request: